Sieep-Coding/snow-simulation/README.md

 This is a simple snow simulation application built using the Raylib library in C.

-The application creates a relaxing snow effect with customizable dnow color, drop size, and density.
+The application creates a relaxing snow effect with customizable snow color, drop size, and density.

 ## Features